VanZandtr/mtgbot/README.md

 Q5: I have an issue, question, or suggestion.
 A5: No problem!
 Feel free to direct message me on reddit at /u/Albus_Lupi.
 Thanks for taking a look!

+## Known Issues:
+### AttributeError: 'ToastNotifier' object has no attribute 'classAtom'
+Problem Explaination: This issue is caused by a program crashing/quiting mid pop-up ("toast") notification.
+Solution: If you are running from a IDE, a restart to reset object instances worked for me.

 # Contributors & Testers:
 ## Get your name here!
 Take the poll at: xxxxxxxxx